department-of-veterans-affairs/abd-vro/.github/ISSUE_TEMPLATE/vro-engineer-onboarding.md

 ## Conclusion

-As you go through the onboarding process, don't hesitate to contact your team members for assistance.
+As you go through the onboarding process, please don't hesitate to contact your team members for help.
 If any items are blocking you, please notify your Delivery Manager or mention it in the `#benefits-vro-engineering` Slack channel.

 We're excited to have you on the team and look forward to collaborating with you!